Last Updated on February 15, 2023 by Celeste.

 Food kiosks and Beach buffet restaurant

-I was very impressed with the Grecotel Olympia Oasis family programs.
+I was impressed with the Grecotel Olympia Oasis family programs.

 A holiday for all!
 At Grecotel we cherish your family, from grandparents to newborns.
 There is something special for every member of the family at Grecotel…Families who choose Grecotel know they are getting first class service and amenities for their children, whether they have babies, toddlers, small children or teenagers in tow.
 And everyone knows, happy kids make for happy parents!